- Book Now

 $25 – $52

-Note: At the Wake contains coarse language.
+Note: At the Wake contains coarse language and there is no allocated seating.

 From the award-winning Kiwi/Samoan playwright of international festival hit Black Faggot, comes the Wellington premiere season of At the Wake.